khalit23/chat-room-socket/README.md

 # Notes

-1) Create main function for both server and client
+1) Handle the closing of the client server
-2) Handle the closing of the client server gracefully
+2) Client does not need to see the message he sends, in his chat area.
 3) Handle the closing of the server gracefully
 4) Optimise code
 5) Add tests